toojessy/Did-You-Hear-That/README.md

 Navigate through the map, solve riddles to unlock all 5 doors, and reach the exit.

-Be careful — once you unlock the first door, **the Closet Creep begins chasing you**.
+Be careful — once you unlock the first door, **the Closet Creep begins chasing you** and gets faster as you trigger hidden scare tiles or make mistakes.

 ---